Goals of Web Security

 </script>

-<button onclick='alert("this one doesnt load either, unsafe inline")'>
+<button onclick='alert("this one doesn't load either, unsafe inline")'>

 CSP